My own personal recollections are many. Where should I begin?

 being evil!
 You would think they weren’t being evil, you would think “There is a reason for this, I can see why they are doing it”.

-There is a character I wrote about in one of the sequels to The Stormlord, and he was a really nasty piece of work, but he was very
+The Stormlord, and he was a really nasty piece of work, but he was very

 charismatic, and he popped up first-person but I found him fascinating because he was clever, he was an intriguer, and in the end he